akrasuski1/halb-cpu/clock.md

 for some instructions that use immediate value.
 To ensure correct start, some kind of power-on reset is required to ignore first cycle or two.

+During rising clock edge, every temporary signal will be latched to appropriate registers, the rest of the clock cycle is used to propagate new values of registers to calculate new temporary values.

 The clock will be generated using astable oscillator, at frequency adjustable in some narrow range (less than a factor of five or so) by potentiometer.
 There will be a long chain of prescaler units, each dividing frequency by two.
 The actual number of prescalers used will be